ajsmth/rn-tools/packages/navigation/readme.md

 ### Targeting specific tabs

-Similar to `StackNavigator`, passing an `id` prop to a `TabNavigator` will allow you to target it and set the active tab.
+Similar to `StackNavigator`, pass an `id` prop to a `TabNavigator` and target a navigator expliclity when setting the active tab.

 ```tsx
 const MAIN_TAB_ID = "mainTabs";